Table of contents

 What’s the structure of Haveno?

 The Haveno project is an open source platform for public reference.
-We do not operate a live network instance for Monero’s main network, but you can test Haveno with Monero’s stagenet by following these instructions.
+We do not operate or endorse any network instance for Monero’s main network (mainnet), but you can test Haveno with Monero’s stagenet by following these instructions.

 Will there be KYC?